DMoneigh/JManager/README.md

 JManager
 ========

-An Open-Source Java Keylogger Client
+An Open-Source Java Remote Administration Tool

 Requirements For Compilation